 John was a total quality inspector for all medical services in Germany, Holland and Belgium.
 He specialised in working with failing health centres, advising clinical staff on the best practices to continuously improve their management systems.
 This employed the principles of Total Quality Management and incorporated policy standards governing medical devices.

 After John left the forces, he worked for a third party maintenance company as their UK Consultancy Manager, setting up and specialising in Medical Devices Training at many Trusts as well as completing high level audits of medical devices management at NHS Trusts, in the UK and abroad.
 He was also responsible for advising Trusts, Acute and Community Services, on the management of medical devices, in order to comply with the former risk management standards of the National Health Service Litigation Authority (NHSLA) and the Health and Social care Act 2008 (Regulated Activities) regulations 2014.

 At an inspection of the first site he project managed, the NHSLA inspector described the procedures as ‘exceptional’ and ‘the best they had inspected’.
 This facilitates the Trusts by not only having huge cost savings, but an improved and safer patient care.

 John also provided interim EBME management to Trusts that required improvement, both internally and externally to the company.

 John recently worked as the Field Service Trainer at Arcomedical Infusions Limited where he created, updates and teaches training packages for technicians at various Trusts.
 These training packages have to be individualised for each Hospital / Department, owing to the various settings that are on offer.
-He also updates the software for pumps in order the changes that are required by the Trust are implemented.
-This includes the drug library of the pumps, in order that the correct drugs are set for the Trust, Dose Error Reduction Software (DERS)
+He also updated the software for pumps in order the changes that are required by the Trust are implemented.
+This includes the drug library of the pumps, in order that the correct drugs are set for the Trust, Dose Error Reduction Software (DERS).

 John helped to set up and was the chairperson for the London and South East Region of the National Association of Medical Devices Educators and Trainers (NAMDET), from April 2011 to February 2015.
 He is a Director at NAMDET and provides advice and assistance to Trusts on Medical Devices training.